 - The WOCAT methods for documenting technologies and approaches and for mapping were evaluated for their applicability with regards to European soil threats and general conditions.
 Some recommendations were made (in Report 15) and will be integrated in a revision of the WOCAT methodology (outside the scope of the RECARE project).

-The RECARE project is coordinated by Wageningen UR (Soil Physics & Land Management Department) and brings together 28 partners from 17 European countries.
+The RECARE project was coordinated by Wageningen UR (Soil Physics & Land Management Department) and brings together 28 partners from 17 European countries.